Supply chain control towers: Providing end-to-end visibility

 As we emerge from the chaos of COVID-19, the need for end-to-end supply chain visibility to manage complex, modern networks is more critical than ever.

 A supply chain control tower is a cloud-based solution that leverages advanced technologies – such as artificial intelligence (AI), machine learning, and the Internet of Things (IoT) – to proactively manage supply chains.

-Supply chain control towers offer end-to-end, real-time visibility across an organization’s entire network, including suppliers, manufacturers, and business partners.
-They allow organizations to manage what they cannot see, plan for unlimited unknown variations, and mitigate disruptions and risk before they become issues.
+Supply chain control towers offer end-to-end, real-time visibility across an organisation’s entire network, including suppliers, manufacturers, and business partners.
+They allow organisations to manage what they cannot see, plan for unlimited unknown variations, and mitigate disruptions and risk before they become issues.
 In a world where historical data can no longer accurately predict current and future demand, and disruptions range from extreme weather to trade wars to tankers blocking the Suez Canal, that visibility and instant access to up-to-date information is essential for supply chain agility and resilience.